-• Athboy, Dunshauglin, Duleek, Enfield, Oldcastle, and Stamullen The reasons a Local Area Plan is to be prepared for these settlements can be summarised as follows:
+The reasons a Local Area Plan is to be prepared for these settlements can be summarised as follows:

 Athboy is a compact settlement with distinct heritage qualities.
 A Local Area Plan will provide an opportunity for a detailed strategy to be prepared that will identify specific uses and opportunities that will respect the historical value of the settlement.
-A public realm plan has been prepared for the centre of the town which will be implemented
+A public realm Plan is currently being prepared for the centre of the town which will be implemented over the life of this Plan.

 Dunshaughlin is a settlement that is presently experiencing significant residential growth primarily due to its connectivity with Dublin via the M3.
 The settlement has benefitted from recent investments in water and waste water infrastructure.
-In addition, the town is located along the route of the proposed future rail line to Navan.
+In addition the town is located along the route of the proposed future rail line to Navan.
 The Local Area Plan will focus on the facilitating employment growth, the delivery of road infrastructure facilitating access to the M3, and the provision of social and community amenities that will support the development of a balanced and sustainable settlement.